 The arrogance behind British nationalism is not supported by facts

-One of the nationalistic-inspired assumptions behind those who support Brexit is that Britain is in some way ‘better’ than its European neighbours, and, for that reason, should not be in a union with them.
-That assumption is worth probing with a few facts.
-Let me take Britain’s neighbours to be Ireland, France, Germany, Benelux (Belgium, the Netherlands and Luxembourg) and Scandinavia, all democracies since the Second World War.
+One of the nationalistic-xenophobic assumptions of Brexiters is that Britain is in some way ‘better’ than its European neighbours, and, for that reason, should not be in a union with them.
+This assumption is worth probing with a few comparative facts, contrasting Britain with its immediate European neighbours.
+Let me take these to be Ireland, France, Germany, Benelux (Belgium, the Netherlands and Luxembourg) and Scandinavia, all democracies since the Second World War.
 It is worth noting that this group of countries, including Britain, contains a majority of the EU’s population and wealth.

 Among these countries, according to the IMF in 2017, Britain is the poorest in GNP per head, with $ 43 500 per year – only marginally below France, but well below Germany on $ 49 800.
 The smaller countries of Benelux, Ireland and Scandinavia are all considerably richer.
 And by the end of 2017, as a consequence of Brexit, Britain’s economic growth is lagging behind that of Eurozone, exacerbating rather than reducing the difference.

 For working people, their situation is even worse than their mainland European counterparts.
 Britain is the most economically unequal, with inequality at an index of 34, while France and Germany both score 29.
 (To understand these figures, zero represents complete equality, while inequality in the United States stands at 40.)

 In fact, Britain is more unequal today than at any point since the middle of the nineteenth century; And with welfare cuts in a deteriorating economy, inequality is growing further in the UK.
 In absolute terms, in the period 2009-16, a massive 70% of households experienced stagnation or a drop in income.